YoinkBird/cyclesafe/report/report.md

 Pending: evaluation comparison between interpretable_model2, interpretable_model, stub_model , using the previous project's xgb model as a benchmark.
 This is low-priority as the focus for this project is on interpretability and deployment.

+* review process: summarise process until this point, determine what needs to be repeated or still be done At this point in the process, the original dataset has been successfully converted for use with a machine learning model and an initial "enablement model" has been created.
+The most important features have been determined via a combination of recursive feature elimination, cross validation, and manual feature reduction.
+The resulting decision tree model has been optimised using cross validation, thereby demonstrating that the developed framework adequately implements the technical requirements of the CRISP framework.

+* determine next steps: decide whether to proceed to next stage or loop back to a previous stage based on the current results.
+  * list out possible actions, reasons, pro/con ; then describe decision

+The interpretable_model/interpretable_model2 is functional and therefore satisfies the requirements for enabling the rest of the required technology.
+However, the model will need to be re-implemented using more robust techniques as part of ongoing deployment.

 ## Deployment
 <!--crispdm_deployment-->
 <!--!@breadcrumb-->